dlt-hub/verified-sources/sources/scraping/README.md

 ## 🧠 How it works?

-Under the hood we run DLT [pipeline](https://dlthub.com/docs/api_reference/pipeline) in a separate thread while scrapy uses [`scrapy.CrawlerRunner`](https://docs.scrapy.org/en/latest/topics/api.html#scrapy.crawler.CrawlerRunner) is running in the main thread.
+Under the hood we run DLT [pipeline](https://dlthub.com/docs/api_reference/pipeline) in a separate thread while scrapy is running in the main thread.

 Communication between the two is done via the queue, where

 * Spider is responsible to put the results in the queue,
-* DLT resource is constantly reading from the queue and terminates upon receiving `done` in the message.
+* DLT resource collects and batches results from the queue.

 ![simple diagram](./diagram.png)